AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 Recall **Figure 4** from the Introduction section.
 The left-hand photograph is of the first prototype apparatus; the right-hand photograph contains graphical enhancement to clarify the system's progression.
 Influent water (purple arrow) enters the system through the peristaltic pump (orange rectangle), flows up into the fluidized bed reactor (green rectangle), exits the reactor as effluent water (dotted purple), and pours into a small bucket (yellow rectangle) that serves as an open-faced vent.

-Currently, the design uses a  3/8 inch diameter clear flex tubing to carry water from the sink to the peristaltic pump, 1/8" Masterflex tubing (06508-16) to fit in the peristaltic pump, and 3/16 inch diameter clear flex tubing for the influent and effluent tubing for the reactor.
-In order to prevent the effluent tubing from reaching its maximum bend radius, the tubing is taped to a nearby light fixture.
+Currently, the design uses a  3/8 inch diameter clear flex tubing to carry water from a sink in the AguaClara laboratory to the peristaltic pump, 1/8" Masterflex tubing (06508-16) to fit in the peristaltic pump, and 3/16 inch diameter clear flex tubing for the influent and effluent tubing for the reactor.
+In order to prevent the effluent tubing from reaching its maximum bend radius, the subteam taped the tubing to a nearby light fixture.

 All tubes are connected to each other using push-to-connect components and barbed fittings to ensure water tightness.

-## Results
+## Results and Analysis

-By following the infromation given in the Methods section, the subteam compiled tables of data for each test.
-The results are organized into tables and further information can be found in the Analysis Section.
+By following the procedures outlined in the Methods section, the subteam compiled tables of data.

+The Dissolved Gas subteam analyzed their data mainly through the use of the StandardDeviation.py code found in the Manual.
+The measurements taken were averaged and the standard deviation was determined for each set of data to determine the reliability of the data.

 ### Determining Porosity of Sand